-Residents are expected to always be considerate and courteous to others.
+Residents are expected to be considerate and courteous to others at all times.
 Sound levels need to be such that noise is confined to the individual's residence.
 Courtesy hours are in effect 24 hours a day, seven days a week.
-This includes holidays, summer sessions, Interterm, weekends, and any period when classes are not in session.
+This includes holidays, summer session, Interterm, weekends and any period when classes are not in session.
 The right to study and sleep always supersedes the privilege to entertain oneself or others.

-Quiet Hours:

-- Sunday Thursday from 10:00 p.m. to 10:00 a.m. - Friday Saturday from 12:00 a.m. to 10:00 a.m.
+Quiet hours are: Sunday through Thursday from 10 p.m. to 10 a.m. and Friday through Saturday from midnight to 10 a.m.
 Starting Friday at 8:00 p.m. before finals week of each semester, including Interterm, there are 24-hour quiet hours in the residence areas.
-Quiet hours may be extended if necessary for university-sponsored events.
+Quiet hours may be extended if necessary for University-sponsored events.